aFuzzyBear/astro-ui/components/XElement/README.md

  @is = "div" | "p" | "a" | "audio" | "img" | "video" ...
 ```

-This is a necessary property to allow `XElement` to generate the HTML Element that you wish to consume for you component.
+This is a necessary property to allow `XElement` to generate the HTML Element that you wish to utilise for your component.

 For further information on HTML Elements and their representations, please visit [MDN-Element](https://developer.mozilla.org/en-US/docs/Web/API/Element)

 ### `attr` : HTMLAttributes